St Neots

 St Neots (/sənt ˈniːəts/) is a town and civil parish in the Huntingdonshire district of Cambridgeshire, England.
 It is 18 mi west of Cambridge.
 The areas of Eynesbury, Eaton Ford, Eaton Socon, Love's Farm and Wintringham form part of the town.

-The town centre lies on the eastern bank of the River Great Ouse.
-The town is close to the A1 road (north-south), as well as the A421 and A428 roads which link Cambridge to Bedford and Milton Keynes.
+The town centre lies on the bank of the River Great Ouse close to the A1 road (north-south), as well as the A421 and A428 roads which link Cambridge to Bedford and Milton Keynes.
 St Neots railway station is on the Great Northern route between London and Peterborough.
-St Neots had a population of 33,410 in 2021.
+St Neots parish had a population of 33,103 in 2021, while the built-up area had a population of 33,265.

 Toponymy

-The town is named after the ninth century monk Saint Neot, whose bones were brought to St Neots Priory from Cornwall in around 980 AD, resulting in pilgrims visiting in large numbers.
-Before the founding of the priory the area had been part of the parish of Eynesbury.
-As the town around the priory grew it became a separate parish of St Neots in the twelfth century.
+The town is named after the ninth century monk Saint Neot, whose bones were brought to St Neots Priory from Cornwall around 980 AD, resulting in pilgrims visiting in large numbers.
+Before the founding of the priory, the area had been part of the parish of Eynesbury.
+A separate parish called St Neots was created in 1204 covering the town which was growing up around the priory.
 The two were administratively reunited in 1876 when Eynesbury was absorbed into St Neots.

 History

 Early history

 Remains of Iron Age settlement have been found in the town centre; a Roman encampment was located in the town.
 It became known as Eynesbury, after Ernulf, a local leader.

 Neot was a holy man who founded a monastery near the present-day Cornish village of St Neot.
 When he died, his remains were kept there as holy relics, and many pilgrims visited, making donations.
 In the later tenth century a priory was established immediately north of the village of Eynesbury in what is now St Neots.
 The landowners, Leofric and his wife Leoflaed, obtained Neot's remains (leaving an arm in Cornwall), realising that they would attract pilgrims, and their money, to their priory.
 This was successful, and the priory became rich and famous, and the area became known as St Neots.
-St Neots subsequently became a separate parish from Eynesbury sometime between 1113 and 1204, with the boundary between them being a stream called Hen Brook.
+St Neots gradually gained its independence as a separate parish from Eynesbury in a process which began sometime after 1113 and was finally completed in 1204.
+The boundary between the two parishes was a stream called Hen Brook.

 About this time, the settlement to the west of the River Ouse was known as Ea-tun, meaning "waterside village".
 In Norman times, a sub-division of a Baron's area of control was called a "soke" (a district within certain legal privileges could be exercised) and in French the area was called the Soka de Eton, and later Eaton Socon.
 Before the river was bridged, people waded across it, and this was called a "ford", from which the immediate area became called Eaton Ford.

-The Priory was destroyed during the Dissolution of the Monasteries in the 16th century, and the relics of St Neot were lost.
+The priory was destroyed during the dissolution of the monasteries in the 16th century, and the relics of St Neot were lost.

 The River Great Ouse was made navigable from St Ives to Bedford, via St Neots, in 1629, increasing river-borne trade in the town.